 Check the estimated transit time

 Some shipping services can take longer than others.
 Check the estimated transit time for your shipment to know when to expect a delivery.
 You can find the delivery estimate on the shipment tracking page.
+Note that these are estimated and not guaranteed.

 Check your tracking